robenkleene/sidewinder/readme.md

 It turns out that equidistant distribution is a key to creating rhythms that are inherently musical.
 An extraordinary number of traditional rhythms can be generated through this simple process, see the [Example Rhythms](#example-rhythms) section.

+## Documentation

+- **Auto**: When on, moving a control automatically updates the steps (when off, use the "Set" button to set the steps)

 ## Installation

 Drag `max-for-live/Sidewinder.amxd` to `Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/`.
 There's an optional `install.sh` script that will do this automatically.